denten-books/plain-text/4-screen.md

 forever "adhere" to their brain-bound media.[^ln3-brain] Imagine also a society that positively prohibits the transmediation of thought, on paper or between brain cells.
-Envision extreme forms of thought control that restrict the very basics of speech and literacy, prohibiting the manufacture of pens, paper, computers, photocopiers, voice recorders, and word processors.
+Envision extreme forms of thought control that restrict fundamental basics of speech and literacy, prohibiting the manufacture of pens, paper, computers, photocopiers, voice recorders, and word processors.
 Such prohibitions would amount to total censorship.
 A radically analog society would also be wholly mute.

 Understanding digitality as a format imposed onto matter, a format that